-If you're pregnant or have a new baby but don't qualify for Statutory Maternity Pay, you might be able to claim Maternity Allowance through Jobcentre Plus.
+If you're pregnant or have a new baby but do not qualify for Statutory Maternity Pay, you might be able to claim Maternity Allowance through Jobcentre Plus.

 Statutory Paternity Pay

-Find out more about Statutory Paternity Pay, including when you need to let your employer know that you're expecting.
+Find out more about paternity pay and leave on GOV.UK, including when you need to let your employer know that you're expecting.